Dean: Sueann Ambron

 The faculty of the Business School, College of Engineering and Applied Science and the College of Liberal Arts and Sciences have established a core curriculum for undergraduate students.
 All undergraduate students are required to complete the undergraduate core curriculum in dependent of their college or major.

-The undergraduate core curriculum for the Downtown Campus is outlined here ; the core requirements for business students are specified in the section labeled “Business Program Requirements.”
+The undergraduate core curriculum for the Denver campus is outlined here; the core requirements for business students are specified in the section labeled “Business Program Requirements.”

 The undergraduate core curriculum seeks to provide all baccalaureate students with basic intellectual competencies in English, mathematics, biological and physical sciences, behavioral sciences, social sciences, humanities and arts.
 Furthermore, the core curriculum promotes an awareness of cultural diversity and international perspective.
 The majority of the core curriculum is designed to be completed during a student’s freshman and sophomore years in order to provide the foundation for specific training in a student’s major discipline.